Peru

 medium

-Medium reflects document formalities and the need for a clean passive-income paper trail, not a points test.
+Medium mainly means paperwork and a clear passive-income paper trail, not a points test.

 Note

-Comments on Peru — Rentista Residente (Passive Income Residence)
+Comments on Peru - Rentista residente (passive income from abroad)

 No comments yet.
 Be the first to share your experience!